How to protect upholstery fabric

 When it comes time to update your furniture, most people are scared to even sit on their sofa at the risk of damaging or getting it dirty.
 Most people choose to protect their sofa in several different ways.
 In this blog, I want to discuss the different ways of protecting your upholstery and what I think is the best way to keep your sofa fresher, longer.

 Scotchgard or a Stain Resistant Upholstery Protection Spray

 First and foremost, I’d like to get the chemical treatment out of the way.
 This is something I don’t recommend but some people do.
-The first fabric protector you might have heard of is Scotchgard or a “Stain Protector” treatment.
+The first upholstery protection spray you might have heard of is Scotchgard or a “Stain Protector” treatment.
 Yes, the containers say it’s safe for people to use in their homes.
 It also says that it contains acetone, aliphatic hydrocarbons, and fluorochemical urethane.
-Scotchgard is a chemical spray used to protect furniture from liquid stains.
+Scotchgard is a chemical upholstery protection spray used to protect furniture from liquid stains.
 It is one of the most used and well known.